 - How to register to vote or update your vote registration, as well as useful information for first-time voters

-- How you can vote, including when to expect to receive your ballot via mail, when and how to return your completed ballot, and when and where you can vote in-person closer to or on Election Day
+- How you can vote, including when to expect to receive your ballot via mail, when and how to return your completed ballot, and when and where you can return your mail-in ballot on or before Election Day

-- What will be on the ballot, including candidates running for local and state offices as well as U.S. Congress, along with state and local ballot measures
+- What will be on the ballot, including candidates running for mayor and city council as well as local ballot measures

 This nonpartisan resource guide, compiled and maintained by PPLD librarians, also includes other useful information like news sources, fact checking, and fake news, along with how to find your current legislators and see how political campaigns are financed.